Python tools for the Piksi GNSS receiver.

 - Console GUI under Linux supports 2.7 and 3.5.
 Experimental support for Python 3.7

 - Console GUI under MacOS and Windows is tested against Python 3.5 but probably would support all versions that Linux GUI supports, but some of those might need a manual GUI backend change/installation

-- Pre-built (pyinstaller) binaries for all platforms use Python 3.5.
+- Pre-built (pyinstaller) binaries for most platforms use Python 3.5.
 On Ubuntu, Python 3.6 is used.

 To just use the Swift console, download binary installers for Windows and OS X.